UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Service-SOC/BasicDocumentation/Docker - SingleNode Wazuh Deploy.md

 # How to Deploy Wazuh on Docker, Single-Node

 This is a working guide for a Ubuntu OS.
-Extra informatino can be found here: [Official Wazuh Installation Docs](https://documentation.wazuh.com/current/deployment-options/docker/wazuh-container.html)
+Extra information can be found here: [Official Wazuh Installation Docs](https://documentation.wazuh.com/current/deployment-options/docker/wazuh-container.html)

 ## Get wazuh-docker github repo
 > [!IMPORTANT]